What if you already know the types of interview questions for freshers that will be asked in an interview; sounds great?

 - Do not use words like “cool or low stress or relaxed work environment.

-12. What inspires/motivates you to come in for work every day and do your job well?
+Question 14.
+What motivates you to come in for work every day and do your job well?

 When interviewers ask questions such as “What inspires you to come in for work every day?” or “What motivated you to do your job well?” they want to see stability and if you will be happy taking on the role offered by them.
 This is a commonly-asked question in the HR interview for freshers.